eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_project.rst

 **Note:** This feature may evolve in future releases.

-If you create a ``tasks`` folder at the root of our project, an ant file will be generated which can be used to launch a generation with the specified template.
+If you create a ``tasks`` folder at the root of your project, an ant file will be generated which can be used to launch a generation with the specified template.
 In order to use this build file, copy it inside the project containing the model to generate from, rename it to ``build.xml`` for example, then change the *MODEL* and *TARGET* properties accordingly.
 Launch the build via *External Tools > Run As > Ant Build*.